Paloich

-Paloich refers to an area in South Sudan in Upper Nile State that includes oil-related Paloich Airport (also spelled as Palouge Airport) and adjacent Palogue oil field.
+Paloich refers to an area in the Melut County of Upper Nile State in the Greater Upper Nile region of South Sudan.
+It includes oil-related Paloich Airport (also spelled as Palouge Airport) and adjacent Palogue oil field.

 The variations of the name of the place vary greatly and include: Paloich, Palogue, Palouge, Baloish, Paloug, Paluge, Phaloich, Phalogue, Phalouge, Baloish, Phaloug, Phaluge, Paloch and others.

 There also seems to be a Paloich Market. and Palouge Power Plant.